 is stitched in a similar way to traditional Redwork Embroidery.

 The little flowers are worked in lazy daisy stitch.
 This pillowcase may have been worked over a transferred image, with the delicate colouring on the bunny already printed on the fabric.

 The next piece to share with you was also on a pillowcase.
 This is just a detail, showing a potted plant.

 And lastly a basket of flowers, this time on an embroidered tablecloth.
-The basket appears to have been outlined using Stem Stitch with the red petals of the flowers worked in short satin stiches widthways.
+The basket appears to have been outlined using stem stitch with the red petals of the flowers worked in short satin stitches widthways.
 It's back to an old favourite, lazy daisy (or detached chain stitch) for the leaves.

 I would like to thank Averi for being so kind in sharing her mother's work with us all.
 If you have any pieces of vintage embroidery you would like to share be sure to drop me an e-mail on the Contact Carol page and maybe I can feature it for you.

 The first step in our hand embroidery for beginners course, learn how to embroider names and letters, using a variety of embroidery stitches